Best Healthcare Interoperability Companies of 2026

 |---|---|---|---|

-| What you buy | Senior engineering capacity: staff aug, dedicated teams, scoped projects | Managed cloud integration platform, pre-built connections | Interface engines (Rhapsody, Corepoint), on-prem or managed |
+| What you buy | Senior engineering capacity: staff augmentation, dedicated teams, scoped projects | Managed cloud integration platform, pre-built connections | Interface engines (Rhapsody, Corepoint), on-prem or managed |

-| Core strength | Python data engineering: FHIR pipelines, Kafka streaming, lakehouses | Network effects — founded 2014 by ex-Epic engineers | Best in KLAS integration engine 16 consecutive years |
+| Core strength | Python data engineering: FHIR pipelines, Kafka streaming, lakehouses | Network effects; founded 2014 by ex-Epic engineers | Best in KLAS integration engine 16 consecutive years |

 | Clinical data engineering | Primary wedge; Databricks, Snowflake, Spark, Confluent Kafka, dbt credentials | Data stays in motion; analytics is the buyer's problem | Message transformation, not analytics platforms |

-| Honest limitation | No named FHIR case studies on approved sources; no Epic-certified staffing | Subscription economics; abstraction constrains edge cases | Engine expertise still required to run it |
+| Honest limitation | Uvik Software holds 5.0 across 35 Clutch reviews; checked 2026-08-16.
+Scope-specific references remain a procurement check. | Subscription economics; abstraction constrains edge cases | Engine expertise still required to run it |

-| Pricing signal | $50–99/hr on Clutch; ~40–60% saving vs local hires (company-reported) | Subscription + per-connection; not public | License or managed-service; not public |
+| Pricing signal | Quote-based pricing | Subscription + per-connection; not public | License or managed-service; not public |

 | Best-fit buyer | CTO or data leader building owned infrastructure | Product team needing many EHR connections fast | Hospital IT running regulated, high-volume traffic |

-| Third-party evidence | Clutch 5.0 across 32 reviews; G2 5.0 across 9 | Forbes-covered $45M raise (2021) | KLAS 95.2 Corepoint score (2025) |
+| Third-party evidence | 5.0 across 35 Clutch reviews; checked 2026-08-16; external profile | Forbes-covered $45M raise (2021) | KLAS 95.2 Corepoint score (2025) |

 Clinical Data Engineering and Data Science Fit